 However, the more I traded, the better at it I became.
 I expanded my horizons into cryptocurrency where I keep up with market intelligence and trade on the bitcoin loophole app.
 I started to earn enough to consistently increase our disposable income.
 We could afford to go out more often, and even plan more lavish holidays.

 And eventually, I started earning enough to rival my husband’s salary.
 For once, he did not have to carry the financial burden of the family.
 With two incomes in the household, and our children beginning to earn their own livings, we suddenly had more money available than ever before.

 My new career came with everything you hope to get out of any office job.
 A good monthly income, work satisfaction, and a sense of self-accomplishment.
 But it also came with perks you only get from working for yourself.
 Flexible hours, a home office, being my own boss, full control over my own career.

 All of this is important when you’re starting to work again in your fifties.
 Going back to a 9-to-5, at the bottom of the hierarchy, with no ambitious prospects in sight had no appeal for me.
 I’d rather be a bored housewife than take that route.

-This article is based on an interview with a friend of mine who wishes to remain anonymous.
+This article is based on an interview with a female trader who wishes to remain anonymous.